dgzlopes/pulpocon/README.md

 ## 4. More things

 Wow, if you have reached this point, you have learned a lot about k6.
-But, there is more!
+But there is more!

 Our docs page is the best place to learn about all the things we missed and more: https://k6.io/docs/